What Should a Single Girl Know about Guys Struggling with Porn?

 Biblical Sex or Porn Sex

-This perspective is hard for women to understand, as well it should be.
-Part of the problem is the wife of a porn guy will be thinking about biblical sex rather than porn sex.
+Addicts are users, like someone addicted to drugs.
+There is no way his wife could ever measure up to his sinful cravings; no wife could.
+For the porn guy, his wife is just another body for him to find lust-filled pleasure.
+He has no loyalty to anyone but himself, as though being married means nothing more than satisfying his lusts.
+Part of the wife’s struggle is that she will be thinking about biblical sex rather than porn sex.
 That is why she has a hard time thinking rightly about the problem.
 That is why she may succumb to the temptation to believe it has something to do with her.
-She’s thinking biblical sex, and he’s acting out porn sex.
+She’s thinking biblical sex while he’s acting out porn sex.
+Those acts are two different things with two different objectives.

 It Is About You

-2. Withholding sex is a big no-no in marriage too.
+• Withholding sex is a big no-no in marriage, too.
 This warning was from Paul.
 One of the best ways a wife can show her admiration and love for her husband is by wanting him physically.
-This “want to be wanted” is another “weak area” for guys.
+This desire to want to be wanted is another weak area for guys.
 They want to be wanted sexually by their wives.
 A wife who wants to be intimate with her husband is honoring him.

-3. Many women do “duty sex” because of the conflict in their marriages.
-They reluctantly “honor” Paul’s request not to withhold, but they don’t engage their mates at the moment.
-Their hope is he will experience satisfaction soon, so it will be over soon.
+• Many women do duty sex because of the conflict in their marriages.
+They reluctantly honor Paul’s request not to withhold, but they don’t engage their mates in the moment of physical intimacy.
+They hope that he will experience satisfaction soon so that it will be over.
+Soon.
 She is sending a clear statement to the husband that she does not desire him, and that can become a source of temptation.

 Salvation Is Not Enough